This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Basic Tips to Avoid Showerhead Blocks

 Even though showerhead blocks are not-so-serious problems, a consistent blockage can lead to breakage of the shower.
-Hence, believing in the principle of “prevention is better than cure” we can follow some simple tips in order to avoid them which are as follows:
+Hence, believing in the principle of “prevention is better than cure” we can follow some simple tips to avoid them which are as follows:

 - Keep the shower dry by wiping it regularly using a dry cloth.